 What is a reasonable amount of time to allow a peer reviewer to read and report on a project?

-While it is generally in both an author’s and a press’s interests to receive reports as quickly as possible, AEs should be aware that properly reviewing a manuscript is both time- and labor-intensive.
-It is customary to give peer reviewers at least six to eight weeks to review a full manuscript and three to four weeks to review a proposal, though in competitive situations an AE may request a faster turnaround.
-It may also be necessary to allow more time for particularly long or complex projects.
+While it is generally in both an author’s and a press’s interests to receive reports as quickly as possible, AEs should be aware that properly reviewing a manuscript is both time and labor intensive.
+It is customary to give peer reviewers at least six to eight weeks to review a full manuscript and three to four weeks to review a proposal, although in competitive situations an AE may request a faster turnaround.
+It may be necessary to allow more time for particularly long or complex projects.
 AEs and reviewers should agree on a deadline before the process starts, and it is generally recommended that an AE or assistant check in with reviewers as the deadline approaches.
 AEs or their assistants should track due dates for reviews in some kind of database—an essential tool, given the volume of projects an AE may have out for review at any given time.

 What should an AE do when a peer reviewer fails to produce a report within an acceptable period of time?
 Can compensation be withheld in such cases?

 Given the time it can take to secure appropriate readers for a project, AEs should accommodate modest delays.
 Reasonable requests for additional time are the norm, and AEs should be respectful of the reviewer’s efforts and commitment to a project.
 That should be balanced with timeliness and the author’s needs.
 AEs should exercise caution in granting longer extensions.
 If a second deadline passes without a review, the AE should consider securing an additional or replacement reader rather than risk longer delays for the author.
 A new reader should also be found if a reader does not respond to follow-up queries.
 In such cases, the AE should notify the original reader that the press no longer expects a report and will not compensate them.
 There is always the possibility, however, that a late review will surface, and an AE will need to decide whether to provide the normal honorarium and whether to take the review into consideration.